MS in Biology

 - Before a student may register beyond 9 credits, he or she is required to obtain a biology adviser.
 The adviser will help the student select courses most appropriate for the student's needs and interests.
 Ideally, the student will select a faculty member in the area of interest most closely paralleling his or her own.
 This faculty member also may serve as the student's mentor.

-Required courses (total 20 credits)
+Required biology courses (for 2 credits)

-Graduate courses (18 credits)
+Elective courses (30 credits)

 - BIOL5306 Immunology